trangdoan982/tinder-habit/README.md

 * Users can set notifications to remind them to do the tasks (eg: Push notification at 8:00 PM every day for workout)
 * Notifications that celebrate milestones
 * Built-in video call/ voice call function so users don't need other apps such as Google Meet for frequent check-in
+* In dashboard that show progress, allow users to score each other's progress based on the weekly discussion
+     * Another view about the implementation progress

 ### 2. Screen Archetypes